MarKamenov/Front-end/React/Shopping-Basket/README.md

 For the project to build, these files must exist with exact filenames:

 public/index.html is the page template;
-src/index.js is the JavaScript entry point.
+src/index.js or index.ts is the JavaScript entry point.
 Available Scripts
 In the project directory, you can run: